Danakane/WinDumb2Pty/README.md

 ## Usage

-Usage: **windump2pty.exe** *PROGRAM ROWS COLS POPENMODECODE PTYMODECODE*
+Usage: `windump2pty.exe PROGRAM ROWS COLS POPENMODECODE PTYMODECODE`

-PROGRAM: Path of the program to start in the pty console
+* `PROGRAM`: Path of the program to start in the pty console

-COLS: number of column for the pty console
+* `COLS`: number of column for the pty console

-ROWS: number of rows for the pty console
+* `ROWS`: number of rows for the pty console

-POPENMODECODE: control code to receive in order to switch to popen mode
+* `POPENMODECODE`: control code to receive in order to switch to popen mode

-PTYMODECODE: control code to receive in order to switch to pty mode
+* `PTYMODECODE`: control code to receive in order to switch to pty mode

 ## features